per2jensen/pypi-total-downloads-tracker/README.md

    ```

 5. Push to GitHub — GitHub Actions will track downloads daily and update your badge/README!

+## Funky PyPI behaviour

+I have seen my "downloads without mirrors" go backwards, that is probably due to PyPI doing some cleanup in the data and removing bot traffic.

 ## 🧪 Use as a Template